-Preliminary estimates are that core PCE inflation was 5.0 percent in 2022, substantially higher than the 2.5 to 3.0 percent the FOMC expected at their December 2021 meeting.
+Core PCE inflation was 5.0 percent in 2022, substantially higher than the 2.5 to 3.0 percent the FOMC expected at their December 2021 meeting.

 The outlook for inflation is unclear.
-Although inflation had slowed through the latter half of 2022, it jumped to an annualized rate of 6.3 percent in January, from 1.6 percent in December.
-This has already motivated the Chair of the FOMC, Jerome Powell, to say in a recent speech that interest rates would have to rise faster than previously expected.
-This is widely taken to mean that the Fed will increase the pace of interest rate rises.
-At some point, this will have to push inflation down.
+Although the CPI had slowed through the latter half of 2022, it jumped to an annualized rate of 6.3 percent in January, from 1.6 percent in December.
+This motivated the Chair of the FOMC, Jerome Powell, to say that interest rates would have to rise faster than previously expected - widely taken to mean that the Fed will increase the pace of interest rate rises.
+However, annualized CPI inflation has dropped considerably, to 1.5 percent in May.

-Inflation is expected slow substantially in the coming months, mainly because of the pace of interest rate increases.
+Inflation is expected to continue to slow in the coming months, mainly because of the pace of interest rate increases.